The Complete Guide to Machine Learning

 1. Collect rich data

 Though it may be difficult to work with directly, raw, fully-detailed, time-domain input collected by your sensor is extremely valuable.
 Don’t discard it after you’ve computed an FFT and RMS – keep the original sampled signal.
-The best machine learning tools available (like our Reality AI) can make sense out of it and extract the maximum information content.
+The best machine learning tools available can make sense out of it and extract the maximum information content.
 For more on why this is important, see our blog post on “Rich Data, Poor Data”.

 2. Use the maximum sample rate available, at least at first

 It takes more bandwidth to transmit and more space to store, but it's much easier to downsample in software than to go back and re-collect data to see if a higher sample rate will help improve accuracy.
-Really great tools for working with sensor data (like our Reality AI) will let you use software to downsample repeatedly and explore the relationship between sample-rate and model accuracy.
+Really great tools for working with sensor data will let you use software to downsample repeatedly and explore the relationship between sample-rate and model accuracy.
 If you do this with your early data, once you have a preliminary model in place you can optimize your rig and design the most cost-effective solution for broader deployment later, knowing that you’re making the right call.

 3. Don’t over-engineer your rig

 Do what’s easiest first, and what’s more expensive once you know it’s worth it.
 If one is available to support your use case, try a prototyping device for your early data collects to explore both project feasibility and the real requirements for your data collection rig before you commit.
-There are a number of kits available for IoT device prototypes, but for machine learning projects you might want to consider something like the Reality AI Starter Kit.

 4. Plan your data collect to cover all sources of variation